-The world of travel is slowly getting back to normal as the pandemic begins to fade in many places.
-Those who were forced to put off their travel plans are now starting to prepare to review them.
-In the wake of the life-changing pandemic, many prospective travelers are contemplating bucket list tours.
+The world of travel is slowly returning to normal as the pandemic begins to fade in many places.
+Those who were forced to postpone their travel plans are now starting to prepare to revisit them.
+After the life-changing pandemic, many prospective travelers are contemplating bucket list trips.

-Japan is one of the most attractive destinations in the world and features on many of the top travel lists.
-Japan is one of the only civilizations that has been isolated from the rest of the world for two millennia.
-Japan has a truly unique history and unique culture that is very different from any other, making it a focus of attention like no other country.
+Japan is one of the most attractive destinations in the world and appears on many of the top travel lists.
+Japan is one of the only civilizations that have been isolated from the rest of the world for two millennia.
+Japan has a truly unique history and a unique culture that is very different from any other, making it a focus of attention like no other country.
 Every traveler should visit the country at least once to fully appreciate the variety of attractions that Japan has to offer.
-In this article, we will introduce you to some of the most important tourist attractions that are worth your time.
+In this article, we will present to you some of the most important tourist attractions worth your time.

 Come here and you will see it all

-From the tallest and most numerous skyscrapers in the world, to the bustling streets that never stop, to peaceful bamboo forests and ancient temples, Japan has something unique to offer every tourist.
+From the tallest and most numerous skyscrapers in the world, to the bustling streets that never stop, to the tranquil bamboo forests and ancient temples, Japan has something unique to offer every tourist.

 The Japanese are very friendly and welcoming and have one of the best maintained and efficient public transport systems in the world.
 You will be surprised at how easily and conveniently you can travel.
 You will also find many unique features when you land in this wonderland.